Jbirch-Git/Jbirch-Homelab/Layer 2 - Concepts/EtherChannel/EtherChannel Lab.md

 ![SW2-Down](Images/SW2-Down.png)

-The port E0/1 can be seen in the D state as it is down but since E0/0 is still bundled into the port channel traffic will continue to flow over the link.
+The port E0/1 can be seen in the D state as it is down but since E0/0 is still bundled into the port channel.
+Because of this traffic will continue to flow over the available link.